pankajmore/ArchSlides/archLinux.md

 - collection of unsupported PKGBUILDs

-- iitk firewall authentication PKGBUILD

 - automates those long boring ubuntu tutorials to install some estoric software

+- eg. iitk firewall authentication PKGBUILD

 # Who should _NOT_ use Arch?